Rapid cooling of the Cassiopeia A neutron star due to superfluid quantum criticality: Introduction

-Exploring the thermal evolution of neutron stars (NSs) \cite{Yakovlev01, Page06a, Potekhin15, Tsuruta23} is of paramount importance in astrophysics as it provides crucial constraints on many quantities ranging from the equation of state (EOS) of dense matter \cite{Lattimer16, Burgio21} to the transition temperatures of neutron superfluidity and proton superconductivity \cite{Sedrakian19, Page}.
-The Center Compact Object (CCO) in the supernova remnant Cassiopeia A (Cas A), which is first observed by the \emph{Chandra X-ray Observatory} in 1999 \cite{Hughes00}, exhibits a distinct rapid cooling rate from many other NSs and thus has been extensively investigated.
-This CCO is one of the youngest NS ($\approx340$ yr old) \cite{Fesen06} and its observed X-ray spectrum is well described by a model of a carbon atmosphere with weakly magnetized ($B \leq 10^{11}$ G) \cite{Ho09}.
-Its surface temperature $T_{e}$ had been observed \cite{Ho10} to decrease by 4$\%$, from $2.12\times 10^{6}$ K to $2.04\times 10^{6}$ K, during the decade of 2000-2009.
-Subsequent analysis adjusted the cooling rate from 4$\%$ to 2$\%$ during 2009-2019 \cite{Posselt18, Posselt22, Wijngaarden19, Ho21, Shternin21, Shternin23}.
-However, such a rapid cooling rate is still much greater than the one ($\approx 0.7\%$) predicted by the standard cooling paradigm dominated by modified Urca (MU) processes \cite{Friman79, Yakovlev95}.
+Exploring the thermal evolution of neutron stars (NSs) \citep{Yakovlev01, Page06a, Potekhin15, Tsuruta23} is of paramount importance in astrophysics as it provides crucial constraints on many quantities ranging from the equation of state (EOS) of dense matter \citep{Lattimer16, Burgio21} to the critical temperatures of neutron superfluidity and proton superconductivity \citep{Sedrakian19, Page}.
+The Center Compact Object (CCO) in the supernova remnant Cassiopeia A (Cas A), which is first observed by the \emph{Chandra X-ray Observatory} in 1999 \citep{Hughes00}, exhibits a distinct rapid cooling rate from many other NSs and thus has been extensively investigated.
+This CCO is one of the youngest NS ($\approx340$ yr old) \citep{Fesen06} and its observed X-ray spectrum is well described by a model of a carbon atmosphere with weakly magnetized ($B \leq 10^{11}$ G) \citep{Ho09}.
+Based on the data acquired from the \emph{Chandra} Advanced CCD Imaging Spectrometer (ACIS), its surface temperature $T_{e}$ had been observed \citep{Ho10} to decrease by 4$\%$, from $2.12\times 10^{6}$ K to $2.04\times 10^{6}$ K, during the decade of 2000-2009.
+Over the subsequent decade, further analysis adjusted the cooling rate from 4$\%$ to 2$\%$ \citep{Posselt18, Posselt22, Wijngaarden19, Ho21, Shternin21, Shternin23}.
+However, such a rapid cooling rate is still much greater than the one ($\approx 0.7\%$) predicted by the standard cooling paradigm dominated by modified Urca (MU) processes \citep{Friman79, Yakovlev95}.